OryanOmer/ElasticStack/ElasticStack-Kubernetes/README.md

-# Deploy Elasic Stack on Kubernetes Cluster
+# Deploy Elastic Stack on Kubernetes Cluster

 # Inststruction:
 * First, we will deploy isolated namespace for our Elastic     Stack using the command: